Working With Files and Directories

 We’ve already seen pipes;

-a filter is a program like wc
+a filter is a program like wc or sort

 that transforms a stream of input into a stream of output.